Click on the following categories to view our detailed borrowing policy.

 - Upon request, Interlibrary Loan services will be provided.
 However, Interlibrary Loan (ILL) article and book requests will not be processed if the family member accumulates overdue or lost items.

 Your SUNY Poly ID is your library card.
-If you are not a student and do not have a SUNY Poly ID, a library card will be provided at the Circulation desk.
+If you are not a student and do not have a SUNY Poly ID, a library card will be provided at the library service desk.
 See the 'Obtaining a Library Card' section for further information.

 Your SUNY Poly ID is your library card.
-If you are not a student and do not have a SUNY Poly ID, a library card will be provided at the Circulation desk.
+If you are not a student and do not have a SUNY Poly ID, a library card will be provided at the library service desk.

 Anyone registering or updating borrowing privileges will be asked to produce either proof of registration or some sort of identification with their name, picture and current address, for example, tuition receipt, parking receipt, alumni association card, registration receipt, course schedule, or driver’s license.

-To borrow material, present a valid SUNY Poly ID or library card at the Circulation Desk.
+To borrow material, present a valid SUNY Poly ID or library card at the library service desk.

 Any material charged to your account is your responsibility.
 Please notify the library and University Police if your card is lost or stolen.

-Items available for borrowing are located in the circulating stacks on the second floor and DVD and New Books collections on the first floor.
+Items available for borrowing are located in the circulating stacks on the second floor, and New Books and Study Guides collections on the first floor.
 Journals, newspapers, reference books, microfilm and most reserve materials may be used only in the library.
 Selected reserve material may leave the library for limited periods (See Reserves Policies & Procedures)

 The standard loan period for books is for 16 weeks from the date of checkout.